fthdgn-gh/website/content/blog/journey-to-linux-from-windows/index.en.md

 It's a dynamic DNS helper tool.

+##### To Do application - Kuro

+Kuro is a Microsoft To Do wrapper.
+I'm still using Microsoft To Do for my to do lists.
+It currently sufficient for my needs.

 ## Desktop Environment, Display Manager and Customization

 The thing about Linux based operating systems is that you can just customize them however you want.
 You didn't like the look of your desktop?
 Go ahead, change it.
 You didn't like how your login screen works?
 Here, select anything you like from this huge list.
 You want to delete your boot loader for some reason?
 Weird, but, sure, go ahead!
 It's unrestricted control over every aspect of the system is unparalleled from other popular operating systems.